 Oracle Receivable performs its data validation in this process.
-There is a possibility of error due to insufficient data not identified at staging table validation, like wrong ledger ID or Business unit ID or wrong customer ID or connection error.
+There is a possibility of error due to insufficient data not identified at staging table validation, like wrong ledger ID, business unit ID, customer ID, or connection error.
 These errors should be identified by middleware and notified to process owners.

 Processes should be designed to correct erroneous data in the staging table by using UI or mapping to be updated to process data in the staging table.
 Data can be corrected at the source billing system and re-processed.
 Erroneous data should be flagged separately and archived if corrected data is re-processed from the source system in the staging table.